abraunegg/onedrive/docs/Docker.md

 **NOTE:** SELinux context needs to be configured or disabled for Docker, to be able to write to OneDrive host directory.

-### 2. Prepare required stuff
+### 2. Prepare config volume

 Onedrive needs two volumes.
 One of them is the config volume.

-If you dont't need an extra config file, You can create a docker volume:
+Create it with:

 ```bash
 docker volume create onedrive_conf
 ```

-This will create a docker volume labeled 'onedrive_conf', which we will use it later.
+This will create a docker volume labeled `onedrive_conf`, where all configuration of your onedrive account will be stored.
+You can add a custom config file and other things later.

-The second one is your data folder that needs to sync with.
+The second docker volume is for your data folder and is created in the next step.
+It needs the path to a folder on your filesystem that you want to keep in sync with OneDrive.
 Keep in mind that:

--   The owner of the folder must not be root
+-   The owner of your specified folder must not be root

--   The owner have permission to its parent directory
+-   The owner of your specified folder must have permissions for its parent directory
-    (because onedrive will try to setup a monitor for the sync folder).

 ### 3. First run

-Onedrive also needs to be authorized with your account.
-This is done by running docker in interactive mode.

-**make sure to change onedriveDir to your own.**
+Onedrive needs to be authorized with your Microsoft account.
+This is achieved by running docker in interactive mode.
+Run the docker image with the two commands below and **make sure to change `onedriveDir` to the onedrive data directory on your filesystem (e.g. `"/home/abraunegg/OneDrive"`)**

 ```bash
 onedriveDir="${HOME}/OneDrive"